-3. Academic Learning Expectation: The HHS graduate speaks effectively.
+HHS Rubric for Academic Learning Expectation: The HHS graduate speaks effectively.

-Present information, findings, and supporting evidence, conveying a clear and distinct perspective, such that listeners can follow the line of reasoning, alternative or opposing perspectives are addressed, and the organization, development, substance, and style are appropriate to purpose, audience, and a range of formal and informal tasks (SL.CCR.4)
+Present information, findings, and supporting evidence, conveying a clear and distinct perspective, such that listeners can follow the line of reasoning, alternative or opposing perspectives are addressed, and the organization, development, substance, and style are appropriate to purpose, audience, and a range of formal and informal tasks

+(SL.CCR.4)

-Levels of Achievement Criteria 1 - Beginning 2 - Developing 3 - Proficient 4 - Exemplary Ideas and Content Shares inaccurate or simplistic ideas and content.
+] Levels of Achievemen nt Criteria 1 Beginning 2 Developing 3 Proficient 4 Exemplary Ideas and Content Shares inaccurate or simplistic ideas and content.
 Lacks understanding of content.
 Shares researched ideas and content.
 Demonstrates cursory understanding of content.
-Shares accurate well-researched ideas and content.
+Shares accurate well- researched ideas and content.
 Demonstrates understanding of content.
-Shares fresh, well-researched ideas and content.
+Shares fresh, well- researched ideas and content.
 Demonstrates mastery of content.
 Organization Lacks organizational techniques, omitting either introductory statement, concluding statement, or logical progression of ideas.
 Speaks without relevance and purpose.
 Uses some organizational techniques; omits either introductory statement, or concluding statement, with no logical progression of ideas.
 Speaks with minimal relevance and purpose.
 Organizes adequate introductory and concluding statements, bookending logical progression of ideas.
 Speaks with relevance and purpose.
 Organizes strong introductory and concluding statements, bookending logical progression of ideas.
 Speaks with pointed relevance and purpose.
 Delivery Uses none or few explicit techniques for oral presentations (e.g., modulation of voice, inflection, tempo, enunciation, pronunciation and eye contact).
 Uses some explicit techniques for oral presentations (e.g., modulation of voice, inflection, tempo, enunciation, pronunciation and eye contact).
 Uses a variety of explicit techniques for oral presentations (e.g., modulation of voice, inflection, tempo, enunciation, pronunciation and eye contact).
 Uses a wide variety of explicit techniques for oral presentations (e.g., modulation of voice, inflection, tempo, enunciation, pronunciation and eye contact).
-Ideas and Content Shares inaccurate or simplistic ideas and content.
-Lacks understanding of content.
-Shares researched ideas and content.
-Demonstrates cursory understanding of content.
-Shares accurate well-researched ideas and content.
-Demonstrates understanding of content.
-Shares fresh, well-researched ideas and content.
-Demonstrates mastery of content.

-4. Academic Learning Expectation: The HHS graduate is a responsible and proficient user of current technology and is receptive to emerging technology.
+HHS Rubric for Academic Learning Expectation: The HHS graduate is a responsible and proficient user of current technology and is receptive to emerging technology.